theobald-software/theobald-software.github.io/content/_en/yunio/server/start-server.md

 ---

-When executing *XtractUniversalSetup.exe* the Xtract Universal server is installed and started as a standard Windows..
+When executing *XtractUniversalSetup.exe* the YunIO server is installed and started as a standard Windows..

 Make sure to mark the option "Server > Install Service" during the [Installation](../introduction/installation-and-update).

 ![Services-Install](/img/content/xu/XU_Setup_3.png){:class="img-responsive"}

-The installation and removal of  the Xtract Universal Service is conducted using the `C:\Program Files\XtractUniversal\XtractService.exe` application.
+The installation and removal of  the YunIO Service is conducted using the `C:\Program Files\XtractUniversal\XtractService.exe` application.
 XtractService.exe is used via the Windows command line and supports the following commands:

 - /i - install Windows service